What is Figurative Language?

 - Chaos is a friend of the legislator.

 - I am drowning in a sea of grief.

 - My roommate is going through a rollercoaster of emotions.

 Hyperbole is an exaggeration that is created to emphasize a point or bring out a sense of humor.
 It is often used in everyday conversations without the speaker noticing it.
 The exaggeration is so outrageous that no one would believe that it is true.
-It used to add depth and color to a character.
+It is used to add depth and color to a statement.

 An example of hyperbole is, “I would die for you.”
-The sentence does not mean that one person is willing to die for the other, but it used to exaggerate the amount of love that one person has for another person.
-Death is only used to show the extent of the affection.
+The sentence does not necessarily mean that one person is literally willing to die for the other, but it used to exaggerate the amount of love that one person has for another person.
+Death is only used to show the extent of affection.

 Other examples of hyperbole:

 - I have told you a million times to wash the dishes.

 - You are so slender that the wind can carry you away.